 Add Serialization Info to Output

-Adds the two columns DataPackageID and RowCounter to the output.
+Adds the columns DataPackageID and RowCounter to the output.

-Newer data have a higher PackageID.
-In the same package newer data have a higher RowCounter.
+Note Newer data has a higher PackageID.
+In the same package newer data has a higher RowCounter.

 Accept Gaps in DataPackage Id

-Defines a time period (in seconds) how long Xtract Universal will wait, after the extraction job on the SAP side is finished but not all tRFC calls have been received by Xtract Universal, yet.
+Enter a time period (in seconds).
+The timeout applies when an extraction finishes on the SAP side, but not all tRFC calls have been received.

-- ParentChild: The hierarchy has the SAP parent-child format.
+- ParentChild: The Hierarchy is represented in the SAP parent-child format.
+Example:

-- Natural: The parent child hierarchy will be transformed in a regular hierarchy.
+- Natural: The SAP parent-child Hierarchy is transformed into a regular hierarchy.
+Example:

-Means, that the output has a field LevelTextN for each field LevelN, that contains the text based on the system language settings.
+Sets the output field LevelTextN for each field LevelN containing the text based on the system language settings.